ninchen23/made-template/project/project-plan.md

 <!-- Give your project a short title. -->

-Awesome MADE project.
+The impact of air pollution on chronic diseases

 ## Main Question

-How does air pollution in the XXX most biggest cities in the US correlate with cases of chronic conditions, specifically XXX?
+How does air pollution in the biggest cities in the US correlate with cases of chronic diseases?

 <!-- Think about one main question you want to answer based on the data. -->